-This Application for 8676 Georgia Avenue brings forth the detailed redevelopment plan for two vacant, low-density commercial properties in the core of downtown Silver Spring, as envisioned in Sketch Plan No. 320230060 & Preliminary Plan No. 120230150 approved by the Planning Board in July 2024.
-Proposed with this Site Plan is the construction of a single, mixed-use, high-rise building with up to 493 multifamily residential units, internal structured parking, and ground floor commercial uses, including a potential grocery store.
+The Site Plan Application for 8676 Georgia Avenue brings forth the detailed redevelopment plan for two vacant, low-density commercial properties in the core of downtown Silver Spring, as envisioned in Sketch Plan No. 320230060 and Preliminary Plan No. 120230150 approved by the Planning Board in July 2024, and as proposed with the Preliminary Plan Amendment No. 12023015A.

+A single, mixed-use, high-rise building with up to 493 multifamily residential units, internal structured parking, and ground floor commercial uses, including a potential grocery store, is proposed for construction.
 Unique aspects of this Site Plan application include:

-- Historic Resource Protection The Tastee Diner, a County-designated Master Plan Historic Site, is to be rehabilitated and integrated in the Property redevelopment as a unique feature. - Downtown Silver Spring Overlay Zone (DSS) Density This is the first Site Plan to utilize DSS density and make a corresponding Civic Improvement Fund contribution. - Building Height At 312 feet tall, when constructed, this will be the tallest building in Montgomery County. - Green Loop Significant bicycle and pedestrian infrastructure improvement is included on Cameron Street to implement a portion of the Central Green Loop as envisioned by the Silver Spring Downtown and Adjacent Communities Plan.
+- Historic Resource Protection The Tastee Diner, a County-designated Master Plan Historic Site, is to be rehabilitated and integrated in the Property redevelopment as a unique feature. - Downtown Silver Spring Overlay Zone (DSS) Density This is the first Site Plan to utilize DSS density and make a corresponding Civic Improvement Fund contribution. - Building Height At 312 feet tall, when constructed, this will be the tallest building in Montgomery County.
+The Project is allowed to exceed the zoned height limit (300 feet) by one additional floor for the provision of additional MPDUs beyond the requirement. - Loading Management One viable route is identified for tractor trailer trucks to access the Property to serve the potential grocery store tenant.
+Safe access for this vehicle type is predicated on the implementation of the off-site transportation improvement projects identified in Preliminary Plan Amendment No. 12023015A and adherence to a Loading Management Plan.